-DESE and DPH will soon release a new version of the "Protocols for Responding to COVID-19 Scenarios" document.
+DESE and DPH have released a new version of the Protocols for Responding to COVID-19 Scenarios document.
 As part of this guidance, districts in the statewide testing program or using other approved diagnostic tests will be able to implement a new "test and stay" protocol in lieu of requiring asymptomatic close contacts to quarantine.
-Under test and stay, asymptomatic close contacts will have the option to remain in school and be tested daily with BinaxNOW for at least 5 days.
+Under test and stay, asymptomatic close contacts have the option to remain in school and be tested daily with BinaxNOW.
 Vaccinated staff and students are exempt from quarantine.